falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 #### Defining the Plugin

-In the Go SDK plugins are defined by a set of composable tiny interfaces.
+In the Go SDK, plugins are defined by a set of composable tiny interfaces.
 To define a new plugin, the first step is to define a new `struct` type representing the plugin itself, and then register it to the SDK.
-Source plugins, like `dummy`, must define an additional type representing the an opened instance of the plugin event stream.
+Source plugins, like `dummy`, must define an additional type representing the opened instance of the plugin event stream.

 ```go
 type MyPluginConfig struct {